Author Patricia Sands Has a Fatal Attraction to Provence

 The first step is to join a reputable website, and I recommend Homelink.org.
 The best way to judge reliability is longevity.
 As one of the websites states, “Home exchange is a bit like dating, where a house swap service plays the equivalent role to a dating agency.
 It helps you to meet, but the rest is up to you.”

 Living in a home in a different part of the world, whether it is a foreign land or a different area of your own country, provides a more complete cultural experience than staying in a hotel.
-You are instantly part of a community and neighbours or friends of your exchange family will have been asked to introduce themselves to you to see if you need assistance with anything.
-It’s an amazingly friendly and personal process.
+You are instantly part of a community, and neighbours or friends of your exchange family will have been asked to introduce themselves to you to see if you need assistance with anything.
+It’s an amicable and personal process.

 When you arrive at your home exchange destination, you will find a detailed booklet put together by the homeowner.
 In this, you will find every bit of information you might need to know, from a list of important phone numbers to information about appliances, doctors, dentists, shopping, entertainment, and attractions.